SergBlack/aws-cloud-be-toy-store/README.md

-# aws-cloud-service
+# aws-cloud-be

-NodeJS RESTful API in AWS Cloud
+NodeJS RESTful API on AWS Cloud that provides services for a toy store